Reimbursement 101 for dietitians

 - United Oxford

-There are a couple easy ways to determine who to start the credentialing process with.
+There are a couple of easy ways to determine who to start the credentialing process with.
 The best way to determine what insurance companies are in your area is either to ask another seasoned private practice dietitian in your state.
-Or you can always reach out to the reimbursement representative for your affiliate of the Academy.
-You will need to be log into the Academy’s website.
+Or you can always reach out to the Insurance Payment Specialist for your affiliate of the Academy.
+You will need to log into the Academy’s website.
 You can find your reimbursement rep under the ‘leadership’ tab.
 Your affiliate should also have a listing of this person as well.

-For CT, I am actually the Reimbursement Representative and I always happy to help with this piece of the puzzle when I can.
+For CT, I am actually the Reimbursement Representative, and I am always happy to help with this piece of the puzzle when I can.

 Step 2 Credentialing – Reach out to each insurance company individually

 Each insurance company has its own credentialing process.
 Once you know WHO the major insurance companies are in your state then you must decide which ones you want to become credentialed with.
 I might suggest starting with a couple of carriers in an effort not to overwhelm yourself.

 Once again speak with local dietitians and see which insurance companies are easiest to deal with, provide great coverage, and prompt reimbursement.
 After you decide on this information then reach out to EACH insurance company individually.
 And request an application to become an in-network provider.

 Start by calling and ask the provider services contact whether the insurance company is currently accepting new dietitians in your area.
 Some insurance companies limit the number of dietitians who they allow to participate as in-network providers in a certain geographical area.
 Generally, the larger the enrollment of patients in a particular region the wider the network.